hoangfitus/hoangfitus/README.md

 # Hello there 👋👋👋
 My name is Hoang.
 I am a sophomore in VNUHCM - University of Science, studying a Bachelor’s Degree in Information Technology and majoring in Artificial Intelligence.
-My particular fields of interest revolve around Deep Learning in NLP and Computer Vision🔥🔥🔥
+My particular fields of interest revolve around Deep Learning in Computer Vision🔥🔥🔥

 ## Something about me 👇👇
 - 🌱 I’m currently improving my skills at everything 🤣